CedricPicron/CedricPicron.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Cédric Picron is a PhD candidate at the KU Leuven ESAT-PSI lab under supervision of Professor Tinne Tuytelaars.
+Cédric Picron is a PhD candidate at the KU Leuven ESAT-PSI lab under supervision of Prof. Tinne Tuytelaars.
 His research interests include designing efficient and high-performing network architectures for various computer vision tasks, such as object detection and instance segmentation.
 {style="text-align: justify;"}